scriptwithahmad/app-router-docs/README.md

 But, in Route Groups, you can wrap your file name "auth" to "(auth)" then you can access login routes like "localhost:3000/login", no loger need to add "auth/login"
 # commit 10
 create a layout file if you render some component on all your file route files. we can add "Navbar" and "Footer" to added on all routes

+# Commit 11
+Nested Layouts:
+if you add specific layout you can create a layout file in specific file where you add nested layout i'm creating nested layout in my products file just adding layout file etc.

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.